007 MAGAZINE - The World's Foremost James Bond Resource!

 with an overview of each of the tracks featured on the LP

 To celebrate the 30th anniversary of James Bond in the cinema EMI released a single compilation LP featuring 19 tracks, including all title songs for the 16 films that had thus far been released.
 This vinyl record was issued in relatively small numbers as the CD format was now the dominant medium for music distribution worldwide.
 The LP included Dionne Warwick's version of ‘Mr. Kiss Kiss Bang Bang’ recorded as the original title song for Thunderball (1965), marking the first time this track had been commercially released.
 In addition to the single LP, a Limited Edition Double-CD was also issued simultaneously.
 CD1 contained the 16 title songs restored to their original release order; whilst CD2 contained all manner of 007 rarities including the original version of ‘Goldfinger’ sung by Anthony Newley, who also wrote the song in collaboration with Leslie Bricusse, and the film's composer John Barry.
 Newley's jazz version was, however, replaced by Shirley Bassey's iconic rendition of the song for the film in 1964.
 Dionne Warwick's recording of ‘Mr. Kiss Kiss Bang Bang’ (also included on CD2) was originally intended as the title song for Thunderball and predates the Shirley Bassey rendition also included on the CD.
 The song was ultimately replaced with the Tom Jones rendition of ‘Thunderball’ after a decision by the producers that the title theme should feature the name of the film.
 Shirley Bassey subsequently sued EON Productions for not featuring her song in the film and sought an injunction to hold up the release of Thunderball.
-The High Court came down on the side of the producers, although the case did slightly delay the UK release of Thunderball, resulting in the film missing its original October 1965 premiere slot at London's ODEON Leicester Square.
+The High Court came down on the side of the producers, although the case did slightly delay the UK release of Thunderball, which was already behind schedule during the editing stage, resulting in the film missing its original October 1965 premiere slot at London's ODEON Leicester Square.
 Thunderball opened on December 9th in Japan, three weeks before the UK double premiere on December 29, 1965 at the London Pavilion, Piccadilly Circus and Rialto Cinema, Coventry Street.

 JAMES BOND 30TH ANNIVERSARY COLLECTION’ Limited Edition CD